 5.5: Collection procedures

 If an employee owes fines amounting to $25 or more and such fines are past due 60 days, Parking Services shall begin collection action as established by the state of Kansas, the Board of Regents and the University of Kansas Medical Center.
-An administrative service fee of 25% to 35% of the amount owed will also be assessed for all collection activities.
+An administrative service fee of 25% of the amount owed will also be assessed for all collection activities.
 If an employee continues to receive citations during the collection process, all new citations will be included in the collection cycle 10 days after the issuance of each additional citation.

 Parking appeals will not be accepted after 10 days without payment of the citation.
 A Parking Appeals Committee composed of faculty, staff, and students will adjudicate written appeals.